mlc-ai/mlc-en/chapter_graph_optimization/index.md

 relax_func = MyModule["main"]
 ```

-Each function is represented by a `relax.Function` node.
+Each function is represented by a `relax.expr.Function` node.

 ```{.python .input}
 type(relax_func)